YottaDB/YDBDoc/ProgGuide/isv.rst

 $SYSTEM
 ----------------

 $SY[STEM] contains a string that identifies the executing M instance.
 The value of $SYSTEM is a string that starts with a unique numeric code that identifies the manufacturer.
-Codes are assigned by the MDC (MUMPS Development Committee).
+Codes are assigned by the MDC (M Development Committee).

 $SYSTEM in YottaDB starts with "47" followed by a comma and the evaluation of the environment variable ydb_sysid or gtm_sysid.
 If neither of the names have any evaluation (i.e. both are undefined), the value after the comma is gtm_sysid.